 Neglect in children

 The childhood disorders in this category result from severe neglect and a lack of caregivers who are available to bond with and support the emotional needs of children.
-This usually occurs in settings where the parents are absent emotionally due to their own issues or when children are removed from their families and placed in foster care or orphanages.
+This usually occurs in settings where the parents are absent emotionally due to their own issues or when children are in foster care or orphanages.

 Some of the most common ways people experience violence first hand are through war, violent crime, and accidents.
-Witnessing death or injury or being the victim of severe injury are the core experiences of war, but these also strike emergency personnel and those who live in high-crime areas.
+Witnessing death or injury or being the victim of severe injury are the core experiences of war.
+These also strike emergency personnel and those who live in high-crime areas.

 Sexual assault and rape